Psi Warrior Fighter Subclass Guide

 When we look at this ability from all of its angles, even the unflattering ones, we see that it’s just okay.
 If we were to use our rating system on it (find that below) we’d probably put it in as a B.

-Now, there are other protective features that come into play that justify this ability a bit more and give you the option to roll with a much more protective fighter.
 There’s Guarded Mind, which gives you resistance to psychic damage and lets you more easily escape the charmed and frightening conditions, a great and straightforward feature if there ever was one.

 Then, there’s Bulwark of Force.
 It comes in at 15th level, which is a bit too late to let it decide the build’s direction, but it’s definitely welcomed with open arms.
 This feature creates a protective barrier around a number of creatures up to your INT modifier and offers each of them the effects of half cover.